Slicing and dicing data is quite common for people working with text data in Google Sheets.

 A very simple example of would be when you have the first and the last name and you want to split the first and last names into separate columns.

 Or when you have an address as a whole in cells and you want to separate out the individual parts such as house number, street, city, state, etc, in separate columns.

-Thankfully, it quite easy to split the content of a cell in Google Sheets.
+Thankfully, it is quite easy to split data in a cell in Google Sheets.
 And there is more than one way you can split cells and separate these into multiple columns (or rows in case your data is arranged in a row instead of a column)

-In this tutorial, I will show you how you can use a simple formula and the text to columns feature to split cells in Google Sheets.
+In this tutorial, I will show you how you can use a simple formula, and the text to columns feature to learn how to split cells in Google Sheets.

 So let’s get started!

-Split Cells into Columns Using the SPLIT function
+How to Split Cells in Google Sheets Using the SPLIT function

-Google Sheets has a SPLIT function that’s well suited for… you guessed it… split the contents of the cell.
+Google Sheets has a SPLIT function that’s well suited for… you guessed it… split data in the cell.

 Suppose you have the dataset as shown below where you have the names and you want to split these names into first and last names.

 Here’s how to split a cell in half in Google Sheets using the below SPLIT formula (and copy for other cells in column B):